Ricky-MY/The-Lion-Bot/README.md

 ### Explanation
 **=** Commands In Cogs
-Commands that shares a similar purpose are collected in a cog that is named appropriately within (*./cogs*)
+Commands that shares a similar purpose are collected in a cog that is named appropriately within (*./bot*)

 ### Installation
 To run this project, install it locally by following these steps:

-* 1. Install the discord.py module
+* 1. Install the discord.py module (USE PYTHON 3.8 OR ABOVE)

 You can get the library directly from PyPI:
+On macOS:
 ```
 python3 -m pip install -U discord.py
 ```